-The objective of the Advanced Cybersecurity program is to provide students with the knowledge and skills required of cybersecurity professionals.
-Going beyond Network+ and Security+, this certificate focuses on additional areas of knowledge associated with the CISSP certification, such as risk management and mitigation, access control and authorization methods, disaster recovery practices and standards, social engineering, cryptography and legal implications.
+the CISSP certification, such as risk management and mitigation, access control and authorization methods, disaster recovery practices and standards, social engineering, cryptography and legal implications.
 Standard tools and virtual labs give students hands-on exposure to security scenarios.

-- Assess and analyze the threats to information systems - Evaluate the standards, processes, methods and tools used to mitigate risk - Analyze key attributes of various access control methods and authorization techniques - Compare and contrast various ciphers and encryption standards - ldentify the elements and processes for developing, testing and implementing a business continuity plan - > Examine methods for reducing the security risks arising from the human element and organizational culture and structure - Identify the legal and ethical issues surrounding global information systems security
+- Assess and analyze the threats to information systems - Evaluate the standards, processes, methods and tools used to mitigate risk - Analyze key attributes of various access control methods and authorization techniques - Compare and contrast various ciphers and encryption standards - Identify the elements and processes for developing, testing and implementing a business continuity plan - Examine methods for reducing the security risks arising from the human element and organizational culture and structure - Identify the legal and ethical issues surrounding global information systems security

-ADVA ADVANCED CYBERSECURITY CERTIFICATE
+ADVANCED CYBERSECURITY CERTIFICATE CREDIT Hours

 REQUIRED COURSES

 IS355 Risk Management 3

 IS360 Disaster Recovery 3

 IS440 Human Decision and Security Engineering 3

 IS450 Security Trends and Legal Issues 3

-Choose two Choose two of the following:
+Choose two 6

 IS461 Cryptography (IS211) 3

 IS471 Computer Forensics 3

 IS475 Ethical Hacking (IS216) 3

 IS481 Database Security (IS320) 3

 TOTAL REQUIRED HOURS 18